ArinW/upgraded-Reddit-search-system/README.md

 python crawler.py
 ```

-You’ll get a structured CSV/printout of all relevant posts!
+The script will parse subreddits and save all matching posts to a file or display them in the terminal.

-### 5. Post-processing & Recommendation
+### 5. Explore and Refine Recommendations

-Open the notebook:
+Launch the Jupyter notebook for deeper filtering and analysis:

 ```bash
 jupyter notebook recommend.ipynb
 ```

-Use it to filter by subreddit, visualize keyword heatmaps, and customize top picks.

----
+Use the notebook to:

+* Filter by specific keywords or topics
+* Visualize distribution of keywords
+* Rank posts based on score or recency

+## Real-Time Updates

+The system supports saving and updating outputs via `.pkl` files, allowing you to maintain a real-time updated dataset that supports:

+* Incremental additions
+* Post deduplication
+* History-aware filtering

-## 💡 Future Work
+## Future Work

-* Integrate sentence embeddings for smarter relevance scoring
+* Integrate transformer-based sentence embeddings for semantic search
-* Add time-based filtering (e.g., last week only)
+* Introduce date filtering (e.g., posts from the last 7 days)
-* Build a web dashboard to browse and bookmark job posts
+* Build a lightweight web dashboard to visualize and interact with results
+* Enable Reddit comment analysis for deeper context scoring